CraftAcademyLabs/ca_course/week2/address_book/addressbook_create_content/9_render_contacts.md

 }
 ```

-Similarly to `pageHasTextContent()`, we get the page's content but this time around when we call the `match()` function on it, we expect the result to be `null`, in order words, not visible on the page.
+Similarly to `pageHasTextContent()`, we get the page's content but this time around when we call the `match()` function on it, we expect the result to be `null`, in other words, not visible on the page.

 Great, now if we run our entire scenario, all steps should pass.